AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Special Features.** Some features are recharged by a Long Rest.
 If you have such a feature, it recharges in the way specified in its description.

-**Exhaustion Reduced.** If you have the Exhaustion condition, your level of exhaustion decreases by 1.
+**Exhaustion Reduced.** If you have the Exhaustion Condition, your level of exhaustion decreases by 1.

 **Sleep.** You gain all the benefits of a Sleep.